 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Edgewood is worth considering.

+Edgewood is a very ethnically-diverse town.
 The people who call Edgewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edgewood residents report their race to be White, followed by Asian.
 Edgewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.94% of the town’s residents.
-Important ancestries of people in Edgewood include English, European, Irish, and Polish.
+People of Hispanic or Latino origin account for 21.60% of the town’s residents.
+Important ancestries of people in Edgewood include English, German, Irish, and Polish.

 The most common language spoken in Edgewood is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Japanese.